exzettabyte/exzettabyte.github.io/about.md

 comments: false
 ---

 Hi!
 I'm Paska Parahita, I'm Cyber Security Enthusiast, living in localhost.
-This blog for documentation about cyber security, likes to learn new things but often forgot, that a reason why Im writing.

-If you find any incorrect information on this blog, please contact me.
+If you find any incorrect information on this blog, please contact me on Discord (exzettabyte)

-Contact me :
-- Discord : exzettabyte
-- Email : {{ site.author.email }}